-With summer winding down and the leaves beginning to fall, it’s time to leave your sunflower fields and lavender farms behind and focus on something a little more seasonal.
+With Summer almost over and with the weather beginning to change, it’s time to leave your sunflower fields and lavender farms behind and focus on something a little more seasonal.
 Specifically, spooky season.
-The start of October means we’re just a couple of away from creepily carved pumpkins filling windows and doorsteps around the capital, and it’s never too early to start planning your creations – especially as uncarved pumpkins last a surprisingly long time after being picked.
-If you’re looking to make a day of it, these fabulous pumpkin patches near London will fulfil all your pumpkin picking desires!
+With October just around the corner – and we all know that means creepily-carved pumpkins filling windows and doorsteps around the capital – it’s never too early to start planning your creations and your assault on where to pick your pumpkin.
+If you’re looking to make a day of it, here’s a roundup of all the best places to go pumpkin picking near London:

 1. Garsons Farm, Surrey